Thursday, December 31, 2015

 Railways have dignity and majesty.
 Whenever a train calls at a station, particularly on inter-city services, there is still ceremony and custom, even this long after the age of steam.
 A familiar voice announces a platform, a litany of cities is read, the signal changes, the train draws solemnly in, passengers alight or board, the doors slam, the whistle is blown and the train heaves itself into motion again.
 Procedures introduced solely for safety’s sake take on the vestures of ritual.
 But roads have no time for ceremony; motorists are in no mood for custom.
 Clutch in, accelerator down.

-Railways leaven society.
+Railways leaven our communal lives, too.
 Passengers on a railway journey often fall into conversation, discover common interests and keep common courtesy alive.
 They are encouraged to have consideration for others in order to share a common space.
 They must stand clear, move aside, open doors, lift down luggage, move down inside the carriage and mind the gap.
-These are all things in which many people fail, but they are more likely to learn from these social encounters, in which people actually meet face-to-face, than they are on the road, where we are all shielded from each other by walls of metal which must be made ever thicker and Darwinian as the manners for which they are substitutes decline.
-Cars offer us two temptations: to intoxicate ourselves with power and to blind ourselves to others.
-So many people give into these temptations so habitually, and to the point of such callous selfishness, that a road journey in modern Britain is now nearly impossible without a near-accident.
+These are all things in which far too many fail, but they are more likely to learn from these social encounters, in which people actually meet face-to-face, than they are on the road, where we are all shielded from each other by walls of metal which must be made ever thicker and Darwinian as the manners for which they are substitutes decline.
+Cars offer us two temptations: to intoxicate ourselves with power, and to blind ourselves to others.
+So many people give into these temptations so habitually, and to the point of such callous selfishness, that a road journey in modern Britain is now nearly impossible without at least one near-accident.

 Lincoln Central station and 11th-century church of St Mary le Wigford.

 Just as the railways dignify and uplift us, so does the Church.
 Just as motorways wear us down with false freedom, so do many aspects of secular society.
 The Church, like the railway, has its illogical aspects, and the failures of both are used by their opponents to call for their abolition in their entireties.
-Motorways, like secular society, make too much sense: that is because they are seen only from one perspective, that of the self.
-Motorways and secularism promise freedom at a low price, but turn out to deaden the spirit.
+Motorways, like secular society, make too much sense: that is because they are seen only from one perspective, that of the Self.
+Motorways and secularism promise cheap freedom, but turn out to deaden the spirit.
 Railways and the Church ask for self-sacrifice, self-restraint and self-discipline, and give in return beauty, order, ceremony and majesty.
 (The railway cannot quite manage the forgiveness of sins, the resurrection of the body or the life everlasting, of course).

 Ely Cathedral, with station in the foreground, seen across the river Great Ouse.